Sustainable Development Goals |

 Principle 7: Businesses should support a precautionary approach to environmental challenges.

-Principle 8: undertake initiatives to promote greater environmental responsibility.
+Principle 8: Undertake initiatives to promote greater environmental responsibility.

-Principle 9: encourage the development and diffusion of environmentally friendly technologies.
+Principle 9: Encourage the development and diffusion of environmentally friendly technologies.